 The freed slaves who were accepted into the Army proved to be as effective soldiers as whites.
 One of the most famous of the black regiments, the 54th Massachusetts, was the subject of the movie "Glory," the white troops, and public opinion grudgingly followed.

 In Vicksburg, Miss., wealthy plantation owners fled -- with their slaves in tow.
 Many other slaves escaped to Union lines.
 As a result, there was less slave labor to work on Vicksburg's fortifications.
 General Ulysses S. Grant, himself a former slave owner, was eventually able to break the defenses at Vicksburg, and he credited the freed men for much of his success.
-Vicksburg was a major Union victory because it gave the Union control of the Mississippi River (see How the Battle of Gettysburg Worked).
+Vicksburg was a major Union victory because it gave the Union control of the Mississippi River.

 Additionally, the Emancipation Proclamation ended the secret support that European countries like England and France had been giving to the Confederacy early in the war.
 The proclamation effectively ended any hopes on the part of Southerners that these European powers would officially recognize the Confederacy as an independent country.
 England and France had abolished slavery decades earlier and would not openly oppose a country fighting to eradicate it.